Taking the Exam - Architects

 - Apply for the Architectural Registration Examination (A.R.E.) and Experience Record Certification (Word)

-To qualify to take the A.R.E., candidates must possess five education credits (earned either by possession of a degree from a NAAB-accredited college, by a combination of education and qualifying work experience, or by documenting 10 years of work experience), and must be enrolled in or have completed the Intern Development Program (IDP).
-For information on IDP requirements, contact the National Council of Architectural Registration Boards (NCARB) at 202-783-6500.
+To qualify to take the A.R.E., candidates must possess five education credits (earned either by possession of a degree from a NAAB-accredited college, by a combination of education and qualifying work experience, or by documenting 10 years of work experience), and must be enrolled in or have completed the Architectural Experience Program (AXP).
+For information, see the National Council of Architectural Registration Boards (NCARB) website.

 To apply for the Architectural Registration Examination (ARE), click on the “Apply for the Architectural Registration Examination (A.R.E.) and Experience Record Certification” link at the top of this page.